 Near-shore fishery research vessel

-Explore the project to build the first-ever diesel-electric hybrid vessel for Canadian Coast Guard research.
+Explore the project to build the first-ever diesel-electric hybrid vessel for Canadian Coast Guard research (CCG).

 Overview

-The near-shore fishery research vessel (NSFRV), the Canadian Coast Guard’s (CCG) first-ever diesel-electric hybrid vessel, is a specialized vessel that will be outfitted with cutting-edge technologies in fisheries, oceanographic and hydrographic sciences.
+The specialized near-shore fishery research vessel (NSFRV), is CCG first-ever diesel-electric hybrid vessel.
+It will be outfitted with cutting-edge technology in fisheries, oceanographic and hydrographic sciences.

-The new vessel will undertake critical research to collect the data and information needed to help guide decision-making for sustainable fisheries and healthy ecosystems, operating in the CCG’s Central and Arctic Region.
+The new vessel will undertake critical research to collect the data and information needed to help guide decision-making for sustainable fisheries and healthy ecosystems.
+The vessel will be used in the CCG’s Central and Arctic Region.
+The NSFRV will emit fewer emissions.
+This reduction reflects Canada’s ongoing commitment to reduce its greenhouse gas emissions and environmental footprint.

 Rendering of the new NSFRV.
 Credits: Robert Allan Ltd.